 9. European Union and Switzerland data protection

 Blackboard has certified that it adheres to the Swiss Safe Harbor Privacy Principles of notice, choice, onward transfer, security, data integrity, access, and enforcement.
 To learn more about the Swiss Safe Harbor program, and to view Blackboard’s certification, please visit http://2016.export.gov/safeharbor/swiss/.
-If you Switzerland, upon registration you will be indicating your explicit consent that the personal information you have provided may be transferred and stored in countries outside Switzerland, including the United States.
+If you're in Switzerland, upon registration you will be indicating your explicit consent that the personal information you have provided may be transferred and stored in countries outside Switzerland, including the United States.
 If you fail to provide your consent, you will not be permitted to access the Services for which registration is required.

 In order to comply with the Swiss Safe Harbor Principles, Blackboard commits to the resolution of complaints about your privacy and our collection or use of your personal information.
 We have committed to resolve any complaints by Swiss citizens relating to this policy, which cannot be resolved directly with our company, through the Swiss Safe Harbor Dispute Resolution Procedure administered by JAMS.
 To learn more, visit the JAMS Website.

 If you have any questions regarding this policy, please contact:

 1111 19th Street, N.W.

 Notwithstanding the foregoing, however, with respect to Student Data, as discussed in Section 7, above, our data privacy practices are governed by our agreements with educational institutions and applicable law.
 Accordingly, any changes in our data handling practices involving Student Data would have to be in accordance with our agreements with educational institutions and applicable law.